Royals patching up roster for Toronto, image among fans

 Merrifield then drew the ire of Royals fans when he said, “Something happens and I happen to get on a team that has a chance to go play in Canada in the postseason, maybe that changes” — which many in Kansas City took to mean he won’t get vaccinated for his current team but is open to doing it for a contender.

-”You wish he could have said what he needed to say or wanted to say differently,” Royals manager Mike Matheny said before Thursday’s game, which the Royals managed to win 3-1 with their makeshift roster. ”That happens, unfortunately.
+“You wish he could have said what he needed to say or wanted to say differently,” Royals manager Mike Matheny said before Thursday’s game.
+“That happens, unfortunately.
 Every time we get in this scenario there’s a risk of something not being said the way you wanted to.
 But once that’s done, you need to move forward, and there’s some work to be done.”

 Merrifield is a two-time All-Star who has spent his entire career with Kansas City, debuting with the Royals in 2016.